-A path just after the lunch pub can be very wet and muddy, even in dry weather: use appropriate footwear.
+The bridleways just after the lunch pub can be very muddy, even in dry weather: use appropriate footwear.

 There is a 5-way junction at the end of Black Down where a compass (or smartphone with the GPS file) can be useful to check your direction.